Lecture 1 – Kinetics of Free Radical-Initiated Polymerization

 Waterborne acrylic polymers are one of the dominant resin technologies used in industrial coatings.
 They offer excellent UV resistance, hydrolytic stability, good durability and multiple options for polymer design to meet various applications.
 While there has been increasing new developments of water-based acrylics, the demand for new products continues to thrive as coatings formulators strive to meet the increasing regulations of volatile organic compounds (VOCs) and higher performance, while maintaining a level of cost efficiency.
 A general review of waterborne acrylics will be presented including polymer design options, formulation latitude, compatibility with other waterborne technologies and the performance profile for various markets.
 Low surfactant acrylic technology will also be reviewed and their application to various substrates including wood, concrete, and metal will be presented.

-Lecture 4 – The Role of Surfactants in Emulsion Polymerization Processes
+Lecture 4 – The Role of Surfactants in Emulsion Polymerization Processes and Kinetics

 Mohamed S. El-Aasser